Period Woes?

-when a woman bleeds from her vagina.
+Menstruation, or more commonly called ‘a period’, is when a woman bleeds from her vagina.
 Bleeding starts during the transition known as puberty and lasts usually for 3-8 days.
-It will continue to happen every 28 days or
+It will continue to happen every 28 days or so until the time in later life when periods will stop.

 This second transition is called the menopause.

-girl’s body becomes able to have a baby.
+Period’s are a girls’ natural transition out of childhood and into adolescence.
+It happens at puberty when a girl’s body becomes able to have a baby.
 And it

-usually happens between the ages of 12-14, but can
+usually happens between the ages of 12-14, but can start as early as 8 or 9 or much later.

-This is the time when children experience physical
+This is the time when children experience physical and hormonal changes which will mark the transition

 from childhood towards adulthood.

-breasts start to develop, becoming ‘curvier’.
+There are many common changes happening at puberty and every girl goes through it.
+The most common signs of puberty for girls are growth spurts, breasts start to develop and becoming ‘curvier’.
 Also hair starts to grow under the arms and in the pubic area.

 Around the ages of 14-18, when growth spurts stop puberty ends.
 Normally about 5-6 years after it starts, but it can start and stop earlier or later.

-Periods are part of your monthly menstrual cycle, as your
+Periods are part of your monthly menstrual cycle, as the body prepares for the possibility of becoming pregnant.

-Every cycle one of your two ovaries releases an egg which
+Every cycle one of your two ovaries releases an egg which travels down the fallopian tube and into your womb.

-sperm, and you become pregnant, it will be able to grow in this lining.
+Your womb lining thickens so if the egg is fertilized by sperm and you become pregnant, it will be able to grow in the womb lining.

-When the egg isn’t fertilized, then the lining of the womb breaks down and passes out through your vagina as blood.
+When the egg isn’t fertilized, the lining of the womb breaks down and passes out through your vagina as blood.
+This is your period.

 For some women periods come and go with no noticeable side effects apart from the natural monthly bleed.